-This subchapter states that no person shall allow the discharge of any fumes, aerosol, mist, gas, smoke, vapor, particulate matter, or any combination thereof exhibiting greater than 20% opacity except for short term occurrences, which consist of not more than one six-minute (6) period in any consecutive 60 minutes, not to exceed three such periods in any consecutive 24-hour period.
-In no case shall the average of any six-minute (6) period exceed 60% opacity.
+No discharge of greater than 20% opacity is allowed except for short-term occurrences that consist of not more than one six-minute period in any consecutive 60 minutes, not to exceed three such periods in any consecutive 24 hours.
+In no case shall the average of any six-minute period exceed 60% opacity.
+There are no discharges with any significant potential for visible emissions from the pump station.

-OAC 252: 100-29 (Fugitive Dust)
+OAC 252:100-29 (Fugitive Dust)